Metrics and Monitoring for AI Search Visibility Today

 Postmortem reports for incidents with root cause analysis.

-Introduce a list of communication best practices that improve report effectiveness.
+Here are communication best practices that improve report effectiveness.

 Include both absolute metrics and relative change indicators.